-The ASUS ProArt Display PA278QV is a very good budget-friendly monitor that's intended for creative professionals.
+The ASUS ProArt Display PA278QV is a budget-friendly monitor that's intended for creative professionals.
 Its superb ergonomics, high peak brightness, and wide viewing angles make it a good fit for nearly any type of workspace.
-It comes with good color accuracy out-of-the-box and it has an excellent SDR color gamut; however, it can't display a wide color gamut and doesn't support HDR.
-It has impressive gaming performance despite its professional-looking design, as it has a fast response time, Adaptive Sync support, and a 75Hz refresh rate that makes fast motion look just a bit more fluid.
-Unfortunately, it has a low contrast ratio and mediocre black uniformity, which is expected of most IPS panels.
+It comes with good color accuracy out-of-the-box and has an excellent SDR color gamut; however, it can't display a wide color gamut and doesn't support HDR.
+Although it's limited to a 75Hz refresh rate and doesn't have many extra gaming features, it still has variable refresh rate (VRR) support.
+Unfortunately, it has a low contrast ratio and mediocre black uniformity, which is normal for most IPS panels.
 On the bright side, it provides a generous number of USB ports and even has a pair of built-in speakers.

-The ASUS ProArt Display PA278QV is a great monitor for most uses.
-It has a large screen with a high resolution that's well-suited for work, gaming, or media consumption.
-It has a fast response time, low input lag, and a 75Hz refresh rate that makes fast motion look smoother than a typical 60Hz panel.
+The ASUS ProArt Display PA278QV is a decent monitor for most uses.
+It has a large screen with a high resolution that's well-suited for work or media consumption.
+It's okay for gaming as it has variable refresh rate (VRR) support and low input lag, but it's limited to a 75Hz refresh rate.
 It has superb ergonomics, wide viewing angles, and it overcomes glare easily in bright lighting conditions.
-Unfortunately, it has a low contrast ratio that makes it less ideal for dark room viewing and it doesn't support HDR.
+Unfortunately, it has a low contrast ratio that makes it less ideal for dark room viewing, and it doesn't support HDR.

 The ASUS ProArt Display PA278QV is a great office monitor.
 Its large screen and high resolution allow you to work comfortably, with plenty of screen space to have multiple windows opened at the same time.
 It has wide viewing angles, it overcomes glare easily, and it has superb ergonomics, so you can adjust the monitor however you like.
 Input lag is low and the monitor's 75Hz refresh rate makes scrolling through documents feel just a tad smoother.